kanow/operations/Documentation/Configuration/Plugins/Statistics/Index.rst

 .. --------------------------------------------------
 .. -*- coding: utf-8 -*- with BOM.

-.. include:: ../../Includes.txt
+.. include:: ../../../Includes.txt

-.. _statistics:
+.. _plugin-statistics:

 ========================
 Statistics configuration
 ========================

-Display operation statistics
+Display operations statistics
 ============================

-Add a content element and use the plugin "Operations Statistics".
+Add a content element type "Operation Statistics view".
 Set category if you want and the last years to show.
 Of courses, storage pid should be already set in TypoScript.
 If not you have to set this in plugin settings too.